oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 query options
 9. MUST use case-sensitive query options, operators, and canonical functions
+10. MUST encode the plus character (octet `0x2B`) as `%2B` in URLs to avoid servers mis-interpreting the plus character as an encoded space
-10. SHOULD support basic authentication as defined in [RFC7617](#rfc7617) over HTTPS
+11. SHOULD support basic authentication as defined in [RFC7617](#rfc7617) over HTTPS
-11. MAY request entity references in place of entities previously returned in the response ([section 11.2.8](#RequestingEntityReferences))
+12. MAY request entity references in place of entities previously returned in the response ([section 11.2.8](#RequestingEntityReferences))
-12. MAY support deleted entities, link entities, deleted link entities in a delta response ([section 11.3](#RequestingChanges))
+13. MAY support deleted entities, link entities, deleted link entities in a delta response ([section 11.3](#RequestingChanges))
-13. MAY support asynchronous responses ([section 11.6](#AsynchronousRequests))
+14. MAY support asynchronous responses ([section 11.6](#AsynchronousRequests))
-14. MAY support `metadata=minimal` in a JSON response (see [OData-JSON](#ODataJSON))
+15. MAY support `metadata=minimal` in a JSON response (see [OData-JSON](#ODataJSON))
-15. MAY support `streaming `in a JSON response (see [OData-JSON](#ODataJSON))
+16. MAY support `streaming `in a JSON response (see [OData-JSON](#ODataJSON))

 In addition, interoperable OData 4.01 clients

-16. MUST send OData 4.0-compliant payloads to services that don't advertise support for 4.01 or greater through the [`Core.ODataVersions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ODataVersions) metadata annotation (see [OData-VocCore](#ODataVocCore))
+17. MUST send OData 4.0-compliant payloads to services that don't advertise support for 4.01 or greater through the [`Core.ODataVersions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ODataVersions) metadata annotation (see [OData-VocCore](#ODataVocCore))
-17. MUST specify identifiers in payloads and URLs in the case they are specified in `$metadata`
+18. MUST specify identifiers in payloads and URLs in the case they are specified in `$metadata`
-18. MUST be prepared to receive any valid 4.01 CSDL
+19. MUST be prepared to receive any valid 4.01 CSDL
-19. MUST be prepared to receive any valid 4.01 response according to the requested format
+20. MUST be prepared to receive any valid 4.01 response according to the requested format
-20. SHOULD use capabilities (see [OData-VocCap](#ODataVocCap)) to determine if a 4.01 feature is supported but MAY attempt syntax and be prepared to handle either
+21. SHOULD use capabilities (see [OData-VocCap](#ODataVocCap)) to determine if a 4.01 feature is supported but MAY attempt syntax and be prepared to handle either
 [`501 Not Implemented`](#ResponseCode501NotImplemented) or